MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programmers sometimes use the term "spaghetti code" to describe a computer program that is written in an overly complicated manner with too many twists and turns.
+Programmers often use the phrase "computing the unknowable" to describe debugging.